 However, problems can occur when we start to dissociate from all our thoughts.

 As a meditator you might find that you’re always saying to yourself, “That’s just a thought.”
 And so you are continually training your mind to dissociate from thoughts, which is one of the symptoms of derealisation disorder, according to the Cleveland Clinic.

 If you continually ignore your thoughts and tell yourself that they are not real (as many meditators do) then you will learn to dissociate.
 And this could cause problems.

-Research published on the National Library of Medicine shows a link between meditation and dissociation, mostly because it involves training the mind to let go of thoughts.
+Research published on the National Library of Medicine shows that because meditation involves training the mind to let go of thoughts, it could cause dissocuation.
 And in some instances, this could lead to anxiety.

-You might feel tempted to stop meditating because it can cause dissociation.
+You might feel tempted to stop meditating.
 BUT…

 The truth is that meditation is not the problem.
 The problem is the way we meditate in the West.